ethanimproving/Family-Ideas/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 3 - Media.md

 **2.1** It is permissible to watch shows with homosexual actors, given that they are playing the role of a normal heterosexual person.

 Such as in the case of [White Collar](https://www.imdb.com/title/tt1358522/), Neal Caffrey is played by [Matt Bomer](https://www.imdb.com/name/nm0093589/?ref_=tt_ov_st), who is gay in real life.
-His character, however, is an intelligent heterosexual man who is criminal consultant for the White Collar Crime Division of the FBI in New York City.
+His character, however, is an intelligent heterosexual man who is a criminal consultant for the White Collar Crime Division of the FBI in New York City.

 [Gomer Pyle](https://www.imdb.com/title/tt0057752/) is another TV show I find value in.
 It is relaxing and entertaining.
 We can learn from his character not to react with emotion and anger, and to take criticism in an optimal manner.
 Sometimes watching a character act out principles in the Bible is all we need to have a role model.
 Gomer Pyle responds to Sargent Carter's yelling and screaming with a smile, and thanks him for his criticism.
 This is a tangible way to act out Psalm 141.